 Additionally, while it’s technically true that you don’t have to choose your attractions before your trip, you should definitely give it some thought.
 Because the majority of attractions on the card are scheduled activities and tours, they also require reservations.
 When it comes to value, these are a huge benefit.
 However, due to the fact that they could fill up, it also means that you should plan ahead.
 If you don’t, you risk missing out on some of the attractions you want to visit and the pass not getting you the value you anticipate.

-Who Is the Go Cancun Card Good For?
+Who Is the Go Cancun Pass Good For?

 Variety and adventure seekers – If you’d like to mix in some variety and adventure on your beach vacay, this pass can help you get out and save money while you’re doing it.

 Couples, families, and small groups – Are you traveling in a group?
-The Go Cancun Card is good for solo travelers, but you can multiply your savings if you’re traveling with others.
+The Go Cancun Pass is good for solo travelers, but you can multiply your savings if you’re traveling with others.
 In fact, this pass could save your small group hundreds of dollars.

-Travelers interested in the premium attractions – If you’ve looked through the premium attractions list and think you want to visit one of them, a Go Cancun Card of 3 days or longer is a good fit.
+Travelers interested in the premium attractions – If you’ve looked through the premium attractions list and think you want to visit one of them, a Go Cancun Pass of 3 days or longer is a good fit.